 Lean supply chain management is not exclusively for those companies who manufacture products, but by businesses who want to streamline their processes by eliminating waste and non-value added activities.
-Companies have a number of areas in their supply chain where waste can be identified as time, costs, or inventory.
+Companies have a number of areas in their value chain where waste can be identified as time, costs, or inventory.
 To create a leaner supply chain companies must examine each area of the supply chain.

-Lean supply chain management requires businesses to examine every process in their supply chain and identify areas that are using unnecessary resources, which can be measured in dollars, time or raw materials.
-This will improve the company's competitiveness as well as improve the company's overall profitability.
+Lean supply chain management requires businesses to examine every process in their supply chain and identify areas that are using unnecessary resources, which can be measured in dollars, time, or raw materials.
+The analysis can improve a company's competitiveness, its customer service, and the company's overall profitability.